SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/sale-type.md

 3. Select one or more documents and click **OK**.
 The document(s) is/are displayed in the **Quote attachments** tab.
 4. Select the documents you want to include in the **Include** column.

-When you create a quote with this sale type, the selected documents will be added to the quote as attachments.
+When you create a quote with this sale type, the selected documents are added to the quote as attachments.
 They will not however be added in the **Activities** section tab in the sale.

 ## Quote defaults